TABLE OF CONTENTS

 - What is the current status of the hydrogen economy?

-This article explains how to simulate the growth of hydrogen in En-ROADS, as well as the impact of hydrogen on greenhouse gas emissions and the climate.
-Watch the video below for a summary.
+This article gives an overview of hydrogen and explains how to simulate the growth of hydrogen in En-ROADS, as well as its impact on greenhouse gas emissions and the climate.

 What are the applications of hydrogen in energy decarbonization?

 Today, nearly all hydrogen is produced from fossil fuels and used as a feedstock in industrial processes such as ammonia production for fertilizer, oil refining, and methanol manufacturing.
-This gray and brown hydrogen contributes significantly to emissions.
+This so-called gray and brown hydrogen (see color definitions below) contributes significantly to emissions.

 Looking ahead, hydrogen produced from renewable energy (green hydrogen) or other lower carbon sources is often proposed as a complement to electrification in areas where electrifying directly is difficult or expensive.
 These areas include: